 Providing the underlying stock price has not fallen too far below the short put strike price, you then immediately sell call options at a strike price above your purchase price for further income.

-If the underlying never falls to the anticipated price level however, you simply keep the put option premium at expiry date.
+If the underlying does NOT fall to the anticipated price level, you simply keep the put option premium at expiration date and move on.

-Using this covered calls and naked puts strategy, you not only receive an income but this double income from naked puts followed by covered calls, offsets your overall cost of holding the shares once they are assigned to you.
+Using this covered calls and naked puts strategy, you not only receive an income but this double income from naked puts followed by covered calls, (and maybe even from the dividend) offsets your overall cost of holding the shares once they are assigned to you.